kdrag0n/protonaosp.kdrag0n.dev/docs/getting-started/install/install.md

 ## [Web installer (recommended)](web.mdx) {#web}

 This is the recommended method.
 It's fast, easy, and won't brick your phone.
+You can install from a computer (including Chromebooks) or another phone.
 [Install now](web.mdx)

 ### Common misconceptions {#web-installer-misconceptions}